digihunch/orthweb/README.md

-# OrthWeb - a medical imaging site
+# OrthWeb - an open-source medical imaging repo and web portal

-OrthWeb is a PoC medical imaging site built from **Orthanc** open-source project, on top of Amazon Web Service.
+OrthWeb is a medical imaging PoC solution, built from **Orthanc** open-source project, on top of Amazon Web Service.

 # Application